telliott99/MySwift2/chapter7/drawing.rst

 As it grew, it got a bit complicated.

-Here is the resulting figure:
+Here is the resulting figure, which may justify browsing through the code below.

 .. image:: /figures/x.png
    :scale: 75 %